 When I first read about the Gili Islands, they sounded like my version of tourist hell — a place for backpackers who wanted to get off their faces on mushrooms and bootleg alcohol.
 While there is that element to the islands, especially on Gili Trawangan, there’s another, milder side to the Gilis.

-There are also plenty of things to do on the Gili Islands for travellers like you and me, who seek a more meaningful experience from our journeys.
+There are also plenty of things to do on Gili Islands for travellers like you and me, who seek a more meaningful experience from our journeys.

-7 Things to Do in the Gili Islands for Mindful Travellers
+Best Things to Do in Gili Islands

 Yoga on the Gili Islands